 There is also a growth in the availability of Krampus-themed books, cards, and novelty products available to buy (some are on this posting).
 With this upsurge in interest, it seems the folklore character’s profile will continue to develop further in years to come.

 Daz Lawrence, MOVIES and MANIA with additional info by Adrian J Smith

 MOVIES and MANIA is genuinely independent and we rely solely on the minor income generated by affiliate links and internet ads to develop our online presence.
 Please support us by buying via Amazon links and not blocking ads on our site.
 Thank you, we really appreciate it.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.